 How popular is the baby name Josefina in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Josefina and check out all the blog posts that mention the name Josefina.
+Plus, check out all the blog posts that mention the name Josefina.

 Mathematically speaking, it’s possible to construct 676 pairs of letters from a 26-letter alphabet.
 In terms of baby names, though, only a portion of these pairs can realistically be used to start a baby name.

 If you look at each of the 6,692 names that have ever ranked among the most popular U.S. (1880-2006), you’ll notice that only 233 two-letter combinations have ever been used at the beginning of the names (e.g., “Na-” for Nancy, or “Ev-” for Evan).

 So…what’s the most common pair of starting letters?